Welcome to our Phonics page!

 Yes, there is a National Phonics Screening in Year 1 where the children have to read 20 real words and 20 ‘alien’ words.
 This is conducted in a very child-friendly way by the class teachers.
 At every parents evening you will be informed of your child’s progress in Phonics and at the end of Year 1 the school report will inform you if they have passed or not.
 If your child does not pass in Year 1 they will be given additional support throughout Year 2 to enable them to pass the next year.
 Parent briefings on the Phonics check and Key Stage 1 tests are available through the Spring and Summer terms.

 Phase 1 is introduced at the end of Nursery.
 Phases 1 , 2, 3 and 4 are taught within Year R. Phases 4 and 5 are taught in year 1.
 All phases are then revisited as part of Year 2, alongside phase 6 to develop the children’s spelling understanding.
-This year we have hosted successful parent workshops on phonics where you will have had the opportunity to take part in a session alongside your child.
-Thank you to those who attended.

 A phoneme is the smallest unit of sound in a word.